Pagination¶

 truncated=Trueand re-call with a higheroffsetto page through the match set.

-This is application-level pagination (not MCP-cursor pagination) — the agent decides how many matches it needs and when to stop.
+This is application-level paging (not MCP-cursor pagination) — the agent decides how many matches it needs and when to stop.

 Why separate paths¶